rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 Thus I cleansed them from everything foreign, and I established the duties of the priests and Levites, each in his work; ^1330

-and I provided for the wood offering at appointed times, and for the firstfruits.
-Remember me, O my God, for good. ^1331
+and I provided for the wood offering at appointed times, and for the firstfruits.Remember me, O my God, for good. ^1331